dmbarbour/wikilon/docs/ABC_Minimalist.md

         [B][A](foo,bar,baz) ap = foo [[B][A](bar,baz) ap] A
         [B][A]() ap = B

-At the bytecode level, command sequences might be supported as simple views on a block, e.g. such that our 'comma' is simply a standard accelerator.
-Perhaps something like: `[[foo][[bar][[baz][%i]c]c]c]`.
+At the bytecode level, command sequences might be represented as simple views on a standard block structure, e.g. such that our 'comma' is simply an ABCD operator.
+Something like: `[[foo][[bar][[baz][zi]c]c]c]`.
+It may be worthwhile to compare alternative Church encodings, but I think the one provided should work well enough.

-It may be worthwhile to compare alternative Church encodings.
-But, at the very least, avoiding need for *fixpoint* combinators for every little sequence seems a win.
-In many ways, actually, this is essentially a fit for J/K/APL style collections processing without loops.
+*Aside:* I had previously developed support for [claw command sequences](CommandLine.md) as an editable view of code.
+But their specific representation seems an awkward fit for minimalist ABC, and doesn't generalize nicely to numbers and texts.

 ## Efficient Runtime Representations